Measurements conspire nonlocally to restructure critical quantum states: Gaussian measurements

-which is equivalent to the operation represented by $\hat M_m$ in Eq.~\eqref{eq:Mm}.
-For the coupling between the QHO and the LL to be adiabatic with respect to the QHO, we require $T \gg \omega^{-1}$.
-On the other hand, for it to be sudden with respect to the LL we require $T \ll \Lambda^{-1}$, where $\Lambda$ is the UV cutoff.
+If we now take the continuum limit we find the operation represented by $\hat M_m$ in Eq.~\eqref{eq:Mm}.
+For the coupling between the QHO and the system to be adiabatic with respect to the QHO, we require $T \gg \omega^{-1}$.
+On the other hand, for it to be sudden with respect to the system we require $T \ll \Lambda^{-1}$, where $\Lambda$ is the UV cutoff.
 This implies $\omega \gg \Lambda$.
 In order that our measurement is weak, we also require $\mu^{-1}$ to be large relative to the variance of the particle density.
 Large $\omega$ and small $\mu$ imply a small mass for the QHO.

 \twocolumngrid